1973Sobreruedas/Cuaderno-Bitacora-Linuxero-1973Sobreruedas/CONTRIBUIDORES.md

 ## 🧩 Contribuciones destacadas

-El proyecto no ha obtenido ninguna colaboración.
+El proyecto aún no ha obtenido ninguna colaboración.

-Anímate, te estamos esperándo, contribuidor/a.
+Anímate, te estamos esperando, contribuidor/a.

 ---